top of page

 Proper Torque on Connections

-When tightening the solenoid or any other valve components, aim for “just right.”
+When tightening the solenoid or any other valve components, aim for "just right."
 If a connection is too loose, it will leak.
-If it’s too tight, you risk stripping the threads or cracking the plastic valve body.
-A common rule is to hand tighten the component and then give it about a quarter turn more with a wrench.
+If it's too tight, you risk stripping the threads or cracking the plastic valve body.
+A common rule is to hand-tighten the component and then give it about a quarter turn more with a wrench.
 Never use the solenoid itself as a handle to tighten the valve.

 Orienting the Valve's Flow Direction

 If your repair involves replacing the entire valve body, pay close attention to the flow direction arrow on the new valve.
 Installing a valve backward will prevent it from working at all, as the internal diaphragm is designed to operate with water flowing in only one direction.
+M&M Sprinklers' technicians see this mistake from time to time on systems where a previous homeowner or handyman attempted a valve replacement without checking orientation.

 The Importance of Waterproof Wire Connectors